armada-alliance/cardano-heartbeat/docs/usb-backup-notes.md

 ## Mount the drive at boot

-We want this drive to always be available to our backup script.
+We want this drive to always be available to our backup job.
 Since it will be holding sensitive data we will mount it in a way where only root and the user cardano-node runs as can access.

 Run blkid and pipe it through awk to get the UUID of the filesystem we just created.